 Attorney James Mermigis denies the bigotry allegations, telling Law&Crime in a phone interview that every Bumpy’s employee during a protester march on Sunday was Black.
 The attorney said the pellet gun incident was in self-defense, saying that Elmendorf had gone to the parlor with a friend.

 According to this account, every time the defendant would approach the restaurant, he would get threats on his life.
 With that in mind, his friend went to the parlor on his behalf to get some personal items, but as this person was in Bumpy’s, the place was surrounded by protesters, who wouldn’t let the friend out.
-The friend snaked out, hopped the fence, and people started chasing him.
+The friend snuck out, hopped the fence, and people started chasing him.

 According to the story, Elmendorf went to look for his friend and found him getting beat up by five to seven guys; the defendant brought out a pellet gun, and scared off the attackers.